MARKET SNAPSHOT: U.S. Stocks On Track To Edge Higher, Rebounding From Two-day Dip

 Check out:

-Federal Reserve Gov. Jerome Powell is due to give a speech on normalizing monetary policy at the Economic Club of New York at 8 a.m.
-Eastern.
+On the monetary-policy front, Federal Reserve Gov. Jerome Powell said it would be appropriate (http://www.marketwatch.com/story/feds-powell-balance-sheet-may-eventually-be-halved-from-current-levels-2017-06-01) for the U.S. central bank to gradually raise interest rates if the economy performs as expected.
+He added that might also be appropriate if the Fed begins reducing the size of its balance sheet this year.

-President Donald Trump has said he will announce his decision (http://www.marketwatch.com/story/trump-likely-to-pull-out-of-paris-climate-deal-2017-06-01) on whether the U.S. will keep its commitments to a Paris climate accord at 3 p.m.
+President Donald Trump has said he would announce his decision (http://www.marketwatch.com/story/trump-likely-to-pull-out-of-paris-climate-deal-2017-06-01) on whether the U.S. will keep its commitments to a Paris climate accord at 3 p.m.
 Eastern.

 Other markets: Oil futures gained, but remained down for the week, after a report late Wednesday from the American Petroleum Institute showed U.S. crude supplies a more-than-expected 8.7 million barrels last week.
 That sparked hope the official data from the U.S. Energy Information Administration due at 11 a.m.
 Eastern Time on Thursday also will show a drawdown in inventories.